thecsw/memeinvestor_bot/README.md

 - `!help` - returns this help message.

-To invoke a command, reply to either the top-level u/MemeInvestor_bot comment in the comment section of any r/MemeEconomy post or to one of it's subsequent replies to your command comment.
+To invoke a command, reply to either the top-level u/MemeInvestor_bot comment in the comment section of any r/MemeEconomy post or to one of its subsequent replies to your command comment.

 ## Getting started